drewburlingame/GitTools/BbGit/readme.md

 The following are some of the open source projects that have made it creating this application significantly easier.
 This is not an exhaustive list, and I'll probably forget to add some as more are brought in.

-see [paket.dependecies] (paket.dependencies) for the complete list.

 These stand out has having made the big differences for me.

-[CommandDotNet] (https://github.com/bilal-fazlani/commanddotnet) Bilal Fazlani created a great framework for creating console apps with multiple commands.
+[CommandDotNet](https://github.com/bilal-fazlani/commanddotnet) Bilal Fazlani created a great framework for creating console apps with multiple commands.
 This is now my favorite console framework.

-[Colorful.Console] (https://github.com/tomakita/Colorful.Console) Tom Akita created a handy library for formatting console output, making it so much easier to grok the output.
+Edit: I'm now one of the maintainers of this framework.

+[Pastel](https://github.com/silkfire/Pastel) A library for coloring console output.

+[Spectre Console](https://github.com/spectreconsole/spectre.console) A great library for prompting and structuring console output.

-[LibGit2Sharp] (https://github.com/libgit2/libgit2sharp) The most complete library for interacting with git.
+[LibGit2Sharp](https://github.com/libgit2/libgit2sharp) The most complete .Net library for interacting with git.

-[Paket] (https://github.com/fsprojects/Paket) sane dependency management

-[SharpBucket] (https://github.com/MitjaBezensek/SharpBucket/) Mitja Bezenšek created a great library for interacting with the BitBucket api
+[Bitbucket.Net] (https://github.com/lvermeulen/Bitbucket.Net) A good library for access to BitBucket.